Colin Phipps: Geology

-From 1957 to 1964 Phipps worked with Shell in Venezuela, the Netherlands and the United States.

-In 1964, well before North Sea oil was known about, he left Shell and became an independent geology consultant and in 1973 he founded Clyde Petroleum, which had many involvements in North Sea oil.
+After receiving his doctorate in 1957 Phipps worked with Shell in Venezuela, the Netherlands and the United States.
+In 1964, well before North Sea oil was known about, he left Shell and became an independent geology consultant and in 1973 founded Clyde Petroleum, which had many involvements in North Sea oil.
 While working with this company he was also an MP from 1974 to 1979.
 He became the company's chief executive from 1979 to 1983 and its chairman from 1983 to 1995.

 From 1989 to 2002 Phipps was chairman of Greenwich Resources, a gold mining company.
 He was chairman of the English String Orchestra (and was also involved with the English Symphony Orchestra) and Falklands Conservation from 1990 to 1992.

 In 1996 he founded Desire Petroleum, remaining chairman until his death in 2009.
 Although Phipps had visited the Falkland Islands in 1975, he did not become hopeful about oil prospects in the area until 2004, when a seismic survey of the geology showed considerable quantities of oil.

 Personal life

-In 1965 he married Marion Lawrey, and they had two sons and two daughters.
+In 1956 he married Marion Lawrey, and they had two sons and two daughters.

 Phipps died on 10 January 2009, in a Birmingham hospital.

 He owned a 195 acre farm in Worcestershire.